AdobeDocs/experience-manager-screens.en/help/user-guide/adaptive-renditions.md

 ---
-title: Architectural Overview and Configurations for Adaptive Renditions in AEM Screens
+title: Adaptive Renditions: Architectural Overview and Configurations
 description: This page describes Architectural Overview and Configurations in CRXDE Lite for Adaptive Renditions in AEM Screens.
 ---